EdDataScienceEES/tutorial-JessHogg/index.md

 Before we dive in to igraph lets define sone key concepts:
 - A vertex (node) is an indiviual element of the network(graph) e.g. species
 - An link (edge) is the connection between two vertices showing a relationship e.g. predator-prey relationship.

+<u>Lets start! - Creating graphs from scratch</u>